|

 As DDR4 production stops and inventory becomes limited, the cost of

-DDR4 modules may increase.
+DDR4 modules will increase.
 This is especially true for higher-capacity or

 high-speed kits that are already in demand.
 If you're holding off on an upgrade,